sonalsannigrahi/Archers-Final/LogBook.md

 Minh Tuan Nguyen - This week, I finished the game's sound system and added the ability to pause the game.
 Next week, I will add encription to the game with Tarcisio.

 Saba Tavdgiridze and Nícolas Lopes - Implemented the rectangle class( Rigid object ) which will be a basis of an array class in the game.

+Hoang Anh Ngo - This week, I finished the implementation of the class of buttons of the state screens.
+Next week, I will start on implementing on the game over screen and the layout of different parts of each state screen (settings, options, etc.).